-- Mental Health Act - Criminal Procedure (Mentally Impaired Persons) Act 2003 (CP(MIP) Act).
+- · the Mental Health Act

+- the CP(MIP) Act

+- the Victims' Rights Act 2002.

-These guidelines complement the following guidelines, accessible from the Ministry of Health's webpage 'The Mental Health Act - guidelines and resources' (Ministry of Health 2020c):
+These guidelines complement the following guidelines, accessible from the Ministry of Health's webpage 'The Mental Health Act - guidelines and resources' (Ministry of Health 2020b):

-- Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2020a) - Seclusion under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2010).
-Note that the Ministry is currently reviewing these guidelines: a new version will be available by the end of 2022.
-In addition, the use of seclusion and restraint is governed by the section related to here taratahi (restraint and seclusion) within the Ngā Paerewa Health and Disability Services Standard (NZS 8134:2021). - Human Rights and the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2020b) - Guidelines for the Role and Function of Statutory Officers: Appointed under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2022)
+- Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2022c) - Guidelines for Reducing and Eliminating Seclusion and Restraint under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2023a).
+In addition, the use of seclusion and restraint is governed by the section related to here taratahi (restraint and seclusion) within the Ngā Paerewa Health and Disability Services Standard (NZS 8134:2021) - Human Rights and the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2020a) - Guidelines for the Role and Function of Statutory Officers: Appointed under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2022a) - Victims' Rights in the Health System: Guidance for Directors of Area Mental Health Services, compulsory care coordinators, care managers, victim coordinators (Ministry of Health 2023c).